 How to find a software platform for your kiosk & digital signage needs

 Choosing the right software platform is crucial to a successful kiosk or digital signage deployment.
-The software platform determines everything from security to monitoring to integration – and ultimately, to user experience.
+The software platform determines everything from security to monitoring to integration – and ultimately, to user experience and ROI.

 Component Integration: A proper software platform can integrate with hundreds of optional components to enhance the kiosk or digital signage for a variety of use cases – bill payment, patient/visitor check-in, print-on-demand, self-ordering, etc. A platform should integrate multiple devices at deep system states.
-For example, the platform should know the difference between low cash in a cash dispenser and an issue with the touch screen, and then possess the granularity to send different alerts appropriately.
-While a low paper alarm might go to the local store manager who has a key to change the paper, an issue with the touch screen monitor alert might go to the IT department of that company or a service entity who possess the technical skill necessary to resolve the problem.
+For example, the platform should know the difference between low cash in a cash dispenser and an issue with the touchscreen, and then possess the granularity to send different alerts appropriately.
+For example, a low paper alarm might go to the local store manager who has a key to change the paper, while an issue with the touchscreen monitor alert might go to the IT department of that company or a service entity who possess the technical skill necessary to resolve the problem.

 Security: Your software platform should give you the option to whitelist and blacklist particular websites.
 Whitelisting enables businesses and organizations to create a specific list of web pages or URLs users are allowed to view.
 Blacklisting allows businesses and organizations to create a list of URLs users are specifically denied.
 For instance, if a kiosk is being used by internal employees for HR purposes, the employer might blacklist social media websites or simply whitelist the specific web pages employees are supposed to use.